kptdev/kpt/porch/docs/porch-roadmap.md

 * Support updating repository registration, for example when `Repository` resource is modified to point to a different repository, or even a different type of a repository (Git --> OCI).
+* Support read only repositories.
+Porch will allow package discovery in a read only repository but attempt to create/modify package in read only repository will result in an error.
+Consider supporting via RBAC so different principals can have different level of access to the same repository.
 * Implement repository cache eviction policy
 * Support `ObjectMeta.GenerateName` for `PackageRevision` creation.
 Currently package names are computed as <repository>-<sha>.
 Ideally Porch would accept